Trying to beat

 Sequel 1.0.1 may look like a clone of GarageBand, but it’s really aimed at a more specific kind of user.
 Club DJs will find its superior audio stretching and live performance tools to be fantastic for producing groove-oriented club music-no musical knowledge required.
 It’s worth its price just for the large, well-categorized loop library.
 Even jaded musicians might be surprised at how quickly they can throw a song together-and how much fun they’ll have doing it.

-[Lee Sherman is a San Francisco-based technology writer and musician.]
+San Francisco-based technology writer and musician.]